For more of the Cut’s favorite fashion, beauty, and home finds, sign up for the weekly Cut Shop Newsletter.

-No one likes flakes, especially when they’re on your head.
-A dandruff shampoo is the most effective solution, but there are a lot out there.
-And then there’s the small matter of figuring out why your scalp is flaking at all.
-If your dandruff tends to occur seasonally, you might just have a dry scalp.
-Year-long flakes may indicate a skin condition, like psoriasis or seborrheic dermatitis, a kind of eczema.
-But you can find relief no matter why your scalp is flaking.
-Below, the best dandruff shampoos for every kind of hair (and every kind of dandruff).
+Then there’s the small matter of figuring out why your scalp is flaking in the first place.
+If your dandruff tends to occur seasonally, you might have a dry scalp.
+Yearlong flakes may indicate a skin condition like psoriasis or seborrheic dermatitis, a kind of eczema.

 For Extreme Dandruff

 Head to the doctor for a scalp check if your dandruff is especially stubborn.
-You might have psoriasis or seborrheic dermatitis: two skin conditions that trigger flakes, and yet are unrelated to dry skin.
+You might have psoriasis or seborrheic dermatitis: two skin conditions that trigger flakes and yet are unrelated to dry skin.
 If you are diagnosed with seborrheic dermatitis, your doctor might prescribe you a 2 percent ketoconazole shampoo.
-It’s an anti-fungal treatment that restores balance to your scalp’s natural fungal ecosystem.
-When using it, your flakes can vanish almost immediately, but the shampoo will be incredibly drying.
-Try alternating every other wash with a moisturizing shampoo to find some relief. —Ashley Weatherford, former beauty writer
+It’s an antifungal treatment that restores balance to your scalp’s natural fungal ecosystem.
+After using it, your flakes could vanish almost immediately, but the shampoo will be incredibly drying.
+Try alternating every other wash with a moisturizing shampoo to find some relief.

 The One for Sensitive Skin

-Of course, the brand beloved by derms for its no-frills, sensitive skin care also offers sensitive scalp care.
-With 2 percent pyrithione zinc, an anti-fungal and anti-microbial used to treat dandruff, reviewers rave about how well the unscented shampoo cleared up dermatitis and dandruff without irritating their already sensitive skin. — Chinea Rodriguez, shopping writer
+Of course the brand beloved by derms for its no-frills, sensitive skin care offers sensitive scalp care.
+It contains 2 percent pyrithione zinc, an antifungal and antimicrobial used to treat dandruff, and reviewers rave about how well the unscented shampoo cleared up their dermatitis and dandruff without irritating already sensitive skin.

 The Ecofriendly Option

 If you’re slowly replacing all the bottles in your shower, here’s a plastic-free alternative.
-This kiwi-scented bar combats scalp issues with neem oil, an anti-fungal oil that contains nimbidin, an anti-inflammatory that helps with irritation.
-You’ll also find Karanja oil, also often used to treat conditions like eczema with soothing anti-inflammatory and anti-fungal properties.
-Outside of the scent and rich lather, reviewers love how it volumizes and cleans even the finest hair without drying or weighing it down. — C.R.
+This kiwi-scented bar combats scalp issues with neem oil — an antifungal that contains nimbidin, an anti-inflammatory that prevents irritation.
+You’ll also find Karanja oil — often used to treat conditions like eczema with soothing anti-inflammatory and antifungal properties.
+Reviewers love the scent and rich lather and how it volumizes and cleans even the finest hair without drying or weighing it down.

 The Co-Wash Option

-Dandruff shampoos may not be the kindest on curly hair: For one, they can be very drying, which is why Amazon reviewers love this moisturizing co-wash so much.
-It contains the usual dandruff fighter, zinc pyrithione (one percent), and olive oil and tea tree oil are the other active ingredients.
-Along with a tingly scalp, care of the tea tree oil, reviewers report less flakes and no more dry, itchy scalp.
-It also has lots of slip for easy detangling and washing. — C.R.
+Dandruff shampoos may not be the kindest on curly hair.
+For one, they can be very drying, which is why Amazon reviewers love this moisturizing co-wash.
+It contains the usual dandruff fighter, zinc pyrithione (one percent), as well as olive oil and tea-tree oil.
+Along with a tingly scalp (thanks to the tea-tree oil), reviewers report less flakes and no more dryness and itching.
+It also has lots of slip for easy detangling and washing.

 If You Prefer Something More Natural

-This exfoliating shampoo will give you peace of mind in the form of soothing, naturally derived oils like tingly peppermint oil, moisturizing castor and coconut oils, and charcoal to draw impurities from the scalp and hair follicle.
-It also leaves a delicious minty-fresh scent in case you need an extra reminder that your scalp is truly clean.–A.W.
+This exfoliating shampoo will give you peace of mind with its soothing, naturally derived ingredients like tingly peppermint oil, moisturizing castor and coconut oils, and charcoal to draw impurities from the scalp and hair follicles.
+And it leaves a delicious minty-fresh scent (in case you need an extra reminder that your scalp is truly clean).